Prime Minister Boris Johnson carried out a minor reshuffle of his cabinet on Tuesday.

 He succeeded Theresa May as prime minister.
 His only previous cabinet post was foreign secretary, which he quit over differences with Mrs May over Brexit.

-Since being at 10 Downing Street, he married his fiancee Carrie Symonds and has become a father again.
+Since being at 10 Downing Street, he married his fiancee Carrie Symonds and the couple have had two children.

 Rishi Sunak was appointed chancellor during the 2020 reshuffle, following the resignation of Sajid Javid.